kbonney/NuMAD/docs/introduction/contribute.rst

   validation, as well as unit tests and regression tests

-Once a pull-request is submitted you will iterate with NuMAD maintainers until your changes are in an acceptable state and can be merged in.
+Once a pull-request is submitted you will iterate with pyNuMAD maintainers until your changes are in an acceptable state and can be merged in.
 You can push addditional commits to the branch used to create the pull-request to reflect the feedback from maintainers and users of the code.